alpha-unito/federated-learning/README.md

 # federated-learning-opt

-Thesis for bechelor degree in computer science
+Thesis for master's degree in computer science